 - 2 or 3 fresh scallions, to taste

 - 2 or 3 fresh limes (depending upon size)

 - Freshly ground black pepper to taste

-- Roast or boil the corn; then let them cool.
-Once they've cooled, cut off the corn from the cobs.
+- Roast or boil the corn, then let it cool.

-- Remove the black beans from a can, rinse, and drain.
+- Remove the black beans from their can, rinse, and drain.

 - Halve or quarter the tomatoes, depending upon size.